CodesterClub/Java-Algogen/README.md

 - Different I/O
 - Algorithm

+## Remember:
 <em>"A programming language is for thinking about programs,
 not for expressing programs you've already thought of.
 It should be a pencil, not a pen."<br>&ensp;&#8211;Paul Graham</em>

-## Hence we decided to automate:
+## Hence:
-- The ugliest part of the documentation process, i.e. rewriting your code as an algorithm
+We decided to automate the ugliest part of the documentation process, i.e. rewriting 20 codes as an algorithm.

 ## Note
 We will continue updating the format to make the algorithm look